 The number of subscription activations, including renewals.

-The number of active subscriptions segmented by auto-renew status which indicates whether or not this subscription will be renewed to the next period.
+The number of active subscriptions segmented by auto-renew status, that indicates whether or not this subscription will be renewed to the next period.

-The number of subscriptions that are currently in the Billing Issue state
+The number of trials that are currently active.

 The number of refunded purchases and subscriptions.